T. B. Kehelgamuwa: Cricketing administration

-He held the position of Manager of the Sri Lankan cricket team on the New Zealand tour of 1995, when Sri Lanka recorded their first overseas victory.
+Kehelgamuwa managed the Sri Lanka national cricket team on the New Zealand tour of 1995, when Sri Lanka recorded their first overseas victory.

 Kehel had the unique distinction of being a selector for 10 years and was the Chairman of the Selection Committee of the Board of Control for Cricket in Sri Lanka in the last two years of his stewardship, 1999 and 2000.